eridgd/WCT-TF/README.md

 * `c`  Toggle color preservation
 * `q`  Quit cleanly and close streams

-Additionally, `stylize.py` will stylize image files.
+`stylize.py` will stylize content images and does not require OpenCV.
 The options are the same as for the webcam script with the addition of `--content-path`, which can be a single image file or folder, and `--out-path` to specify the output folder.
 Each style in `--style-path` will be applied to each content image.

 ## Training